stephaneVercouillieBMID/slate/source/index.html.md

 **client_assertion** | Required | To ensure that the request is genuine and that the tokens are not returned to a third party, you will be authenticated when making the Token request.<br>The OpenID Connect Core Specification support multiple authentication methods, but itsme® only supports `private_key_jwt`.
 This authentication method uses a JWT signed with a public key you have registered.
 The JWT MUST be sent as the value of a client_assertion parameter.</br><br>See <a href="http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication" target="blank">section 9</a> of the OpenID Connect Core specification for more information.</br>
 **client\_assertion\_type** | Required | This MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

-According to the `private_key_jwt` client authentication method, the `client_assertion` JWT must contain the following parameters:
+According to the `private_key_jwt` client authentication method, the `client_assertion` JWT MUST contain the following parameters:

 Parameter | Description
 :-- | :--